MAP: Africa RangeLand Watch (ARW)¶

 4. BACI: BACI (Before-After-Control-Impact) evaluates land management effects by comparing changes over time between impacted and control areas.

-6. Reset From: This option allows users to reset the analysis to its default state.
+6. Reset From: This option allows users to reset the form to its default state, including the selected polygon.

 -